PitPik/VOM/README.md

 enhanceAll: false,
 // as described above (in enhanceMap), but this time for all properties in the model

-enrichModelCallback: function(object) {},
+enrichModelCallback: function(item) {},
-// right after an element was enhanced this callback is called and provides its data (object)
+// right after an element was enhanced this callback is called and provides its data (item / model)
 // for inspection or manipulation, etc. It might be a good idea to set a reference to a real
 // DOM element for future convenience like with getElementsByProperty('element', element); if
 // any rendering is involved...